CatWithTail/rsyslog-nginx-clickhouse/README.md

 ### 3. Clickhouse setup:

-Create table for the logs in the clickhosue database:
+Create table for the logs in the clickhosue database.
+We using a recommended by clickhouse's developers method and engine of creation.
+We will use specific fields:
+logdate - for partitioning this table, logdatetime - for sorting data, hostname - name of host - log creator, syslogtag - tag from syslog/rsyslog, message - log string as is, for dump cases, blob - all values after agent variable.

 ```
 CREATE TABLE nginx
 (